jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 Alternately, we could simply consider each user/item as having a self-referential "identity" feature as well as the sideloaded metadata, and treat its representation as the average of its feature vectors.
 In the case where no user or item features are present (i.e., each is represented only by its identity feature) then the problem reduces to traditional collaborative filtering.

 This has the effect of allowing users/items with poor presence in the interaction data to bootstrap their representation based on interactions of other users/items with shared features.
+Again, we can draw a parallel to NLP problems -- this approach is conceptually similar to the subword embeddings used by [FastText](https://fasttext.cc/), which represents words as the average of the token embedding and embeddings of its constituent substrings, compensating for rare or out-of-vocabulary words by building nontrivial representations from the substring embeddings.
 Of course, poor or uninformative features can end up muddling the learned representation of items with a large number of interactions, and a uneven distribution of tags can similarly add noise to the model rather than improving it.
 However, in cases with fairly uniform feature coverage, it can improve model performance, particularly for the underrepresented "long tail" of user-item interactions.